 One of the most well-known companies is called PATLive.

 There are plenty of other services that can do a similar thing to PatLive (CallPorter, Smith.ai, Numa, AnswerFirst, and Call.me are just a few examples), but PATLive is sort of like the “Kleenex” or “Band-Aid” brand in this space.
-They’ve been around for a long time, and to many, it’s the first name that comes to mind with regard to virtual receptionist services.
+They've been around for a long time, and to many, it's the first name that comes to mind about virtual receptionist services.

 Why Use a Call Answering Service?

-Thousands of business owners hire this kind of service because it allows them to portray this idea that they’re available at all hours of the day (even when they’re closed), and for some types of businesses, it allows the business owner to put distance between themselves and their customers.
+Thousands of business owners hire this kind of service because it allows them to portray the idea that they're available at all hours of the day (even when they're closed).
+For some types of businesses, it allows the business owner to distance themselves and their customers.

-This is a BIG thing for real estate investors because we send out so much marketing to cold prospects, and a lot of the people who respond aren’t actually going to do business with us.
-If we don’t find an effective way to handle these incoming calls, we’ll be wasting a huge amount of your time on one of the least-important steps in your acquisition process.
+This is a BIG thing for real estate investors because we send out so much marketing to cold prospects, and many of the people who respond aren't going to do business with us.
+If we don’t find an effective way to handle these incoming calls, we'll be wasting a huge amount of your time on one of the least-important steps in your acquisition process.

 Depending on your business and what you need a virtual receptionist for, PATLive can be used for a variety of tasks, such as: